All Episodes

 They're asking people.

-Uh we gotta get it's it's uh it's an excellent point, but you have to understand, I guess this is the this is the disturbing thing, folks.
+It's an excellent point, but you have to understand, I guess this is the disturbing thing, folks.

-As far as Harry Reed and Barbara Boxer, and uh some apparently in the media, and John Garamendi, the lieutenant governor, apparently this devastating series of fires presents a greater political opportunity that has them all excited than actually dealing with this, putting these fires out.
+As far as Harry Reid and Barbara Boxer, and some apparently in the media, and John Garamende, the lieutenant governor, apparently this devastating series of fires presents a greater political opportunity that has them all excited than actually dealing with this, putting these fires out.

-I just I look at those fires and I look at these homes going up, and I just I put myself uh in in the shoes of those people, and I don't think politics at all.
+I look at those fires and I look at these homes going up and I just put myself in the shoes of those people and I don't think politics at all.

-I I just I have my my thoughts are pure.
+I just, I have my thoughts are pure 100% feelings, emotion.

-What must it be like, even though you have insurance?
+What must it be like, even though you have insurance, it's still dicey.

-What who you're gonna have to fight with the insurance company to get your money?
+Who are you going to have to fight with the insurance company to get your money and get your house rebuilt?

 What do you do?